-In the traditional households of India, courtyards brought life to the homes, as Courtyard Architecture is very much part of the Indian Houses.
+In the traditional households of India, the courtyard in house brought life to the homes, as Courtyard Architecture is very much part of the Indian Houses.
 Being the focal point of the house, it brought in light and ventilation inside and created a truss between the indoors and the outdoors.
 They were primarily the focal points of the house.
-Most of the rooms of the house pointed towards the courtyards, which usually became the heart of the house by being a place where everyone gathered; a living area of sorts.
+Most of the rooms of the house pointed towards the courtyards in house, which usually became the heart of the house by being a place where everyone gathered; a living area of sorts.

 Modern architecture has curated this concept of courtyard widely.
 The courtyards have started adding more value to the house apart from light and ventilation.
 They create a divide between spaces; they bring nature to the residence and add aesthetic value to the space.